Introduction to Antibodies and Vaccination

 Live Attenuated Vaccine

 In these vaccines, alive organisms are used to produce immunity in the host against that pathogen.
 The organism used in the vaccine is harmless as they have been attenuated.
-The pathogenicity of these organism has been destroyed.
+The pathogenicity of these organisms has been destroyed.
 However, they have antigenic surfaces as well as the ability to multiply within the host.

 If the same pathogen enters the body after the person has been immunized, the already present antibodies will recognize it and initiate an immediate response.
 The harmful pathogen will be removed before it can produce disease.

-Example of live attenuated vaccines are the BCG vaccine, oral Polio vaccine, the vaccine for measles and mumps.
+Examples of live attenuated vaccines are the BCG vaccine, oral Polio vaccine, the vaccine for measles and mumps.